yairchu/yairchu.github.io/site/posts/a-simple-challenge-for-haskellers.md

 ![Ammount of memory used](/images/fibs-measured-mem.png)

-For part A the memory footprint stayed low, for for part B the memory footprint grew linearly with the running time!
+For part A the memory footprint stayed low, but for part B the memory footprint grew linearly with the running time!

 **Spoiler alert**: If you want to solve this challenge on your own, pause and do it before reading the analysis and work-arounds in the next sections.